ulisse91/Drones-Critical-Disaster/README.md

 - fun: print solution in file

 Features (low priority):
+- few functions have hardcoded "max budget = 999".
+It should be changed to max budget between the available ones.
 - fun: read solution from file
 - input from "config file"
 - move build up one level